 Dr. Rish has worked across the nation on sites subject to CERCLA, RCRA Corrective Action and Closure, and state orders and voluntary action.
 He also has worked on Department of Energy and Department of Defense projects.
 In addition, he has a strong background in systems failure and accident analysis, including chemical and nuclear systems.
-He provides consulting and workshops to regulators, attorneys, and industry on communicating environmental risk to the public.

-Dr. Rish has experience with the Toxic Substances Control Act (TSCA), including Section 6 experience preparing existing high-priority chemical risk evaluations, conditions-of-use development, life-cycle exposure assessment, and hazard assessment.
-He also has TSCA Section 5 experience with Premanufacture Notification (PMN) submittals, new chemical safety assessment and prioritization, and obtaining CAS designations.
+Dr. Rish has experience with the Toxic Substances Control Act (TSCA), including Section 6 experience preparing existing high-priority chemical risk evaluations, conditions-of-use development, and life-cycle exposure assessment.